liatrio/react-dora-charts/README.md

 - `message` (_optional_):

   - This allows a parent component to display a custom message while it does something.
-This setting overrides `loading` and the nodata state that happens if `data` is empty or the `api` returns no data
+This setting overrides `loading` and the no data state that happens if `data` is empty or the `api` returns no data

 - `holidays` (_optional_):
   - This field allows you to specify holidays for that your organization follows to exclude from the calculations for the components

-## Board Component Properties
+### Board Component Properties

 - All the `Common Properties`